mgechev/revive/README.md

 With the snippet above we:

-* Enable the rule `ban-struct-name` which is supposed to be the value returned by the `Name()` method of our rule.
+* Enable the rule with name `ban-struct-name`.
+The `Name()` method of our rule should return a string which matches `ban-struct-name`.
-* Pass an argument with value `"Foo"` to the `Apply` method of the rule once invoked with a file.
+* Configure the rule with the argument `Foo`.
+The list of arguments will be passed to `Apply(*File, Arguments)` together with the target file we're linting currently.

 A sample rule implementation can be found [here](/rule/argument-limit.go).